-While most of this review will deal with scalarization from a \emph{classical} field theory perspective, it is noteworthy to comment on the \emph{quantum aspects} of this phenomenon.
-In particular, \textcite{Lima:2010na} studied a quantum scalar field nonminimally coupled to gravity living in the classical background of a compact star spacatime (i.e., they worked in the semiclassical approximation).
-They showed that some field modes can go through an exponential growth causing the vacuum expectation value of the field operator $\hat{\varphi}^2$ to grow, ultimately causing the vacuum expectation value of the energy-momentum tensor $\hat{T}_{\mu\nu}$ of the field itself to grow in the same manner (see also~\textcite{Lima:2010xw}).
-In this sense, one can say that classical curved spacetimes can ``awake the vacuum'' state of quantum fields.
+While most of this review deals with scalarization from a classical field theory perspective, it is noteworthy to comment on the quantum aspects of this phenomenon.
+In particular, \textcite{Lima:2010na} studied a quantum scalar field nonminimally coupled to gravity living in the classical background of a compact star spacetime (i.e., they worked in the semiclassical approximation).
+They showed that some field modes can go through an exponential growth causing the vacuum expectation value of the field operator $\hat{\varphi}^2$ to grow, ultimately causing the vacuum expectation value of the energy-momentum tensor $\hat{T}_{\mu\nu}$ of the field itself to grow in the same manner; see also~\textcite{Lima:2010xw}.
+In this sense, one can say that classical curved spacetimes can ``awake the vacuum state'' of quantum fields.
 But what is the connection with spontaneous scalarization?
-The model studied by~\textcite{Lima:2010na} is nothing but Eq.~\eqref{eq:ActionphisqR} for a massive scalar field; the Jordan-frame equivalent of the \DEF model for a massive scalar.
-In the parameter space spanned by the scalar-field-Ricci-scalar coupling constant and stellar compactness $C \equiv M / R$ relevant for our discussion, the regions where the instability occurs agree with the classical prediction to where scalarization should happen as shown by~\textcite{Pani:2010vc}.
-Thus, one can think of the classical ``scalar field perturbations'' which we have so often spoken about so far to be seeded in Nature, more robustly, by quantum field fluctuations~\cite{Landulfo:2014wra}.
-We refer to~\textcite{Landulfo:2012nz,Lima:2013uya,Mendes:2013ija,Mendes:2014vna,Santiago:2015bve} for other works in the semiclassical approach.
+The model studied by~\textcite{Lima:2010na} is simply Eq.~\eqref{eq:ActionphisqR} for a massive scalar field: the Jordan-frame equivalent of the \DEF model for a massive scalar.
+In the parameter space spanned by the scalar-field--Ricci-scalar coupling constant and stellar compactness relevant to our discussion, the regions where the instability occurs agree with the classical prediction to where scalarization should happen, as shown by~\textcite{Pani:2010vc}.
+Thus, one can think of the classical ``scalar-field perturbations,'' which we have so often spoken about to be seeded by quantum field fluctuations~\cite{Landulfo:2014wra}.
+We refer the interested reader to~\textcite{Landulfo:2012nz,Lima:2013uya,Mendes:2013ija,Mendes:2014vna,Santiago:2015bve} for other works on the semiclassical approach.

-Finally, while our review will focus on astrophysical implications of scalarization, we remark that the realization of this effect in condensed matter systems has also been studied.
-More specifically, \textcite{Ribeiro:2019yzv} devised a classical analogue that exhibit this phenomenon based on nonlinear optics of metamaterials and this could, in principle, be observed experimentally.
+Finally, while our review focuses on astrophysical implications of scalarization, we remark that the realization of this effect in condensed matter systems has also been studied.
+More specifically \textcite{Ribeiro:2019yzv} devised a classical analog that exhibits this phenomenon based on the nonlinear optics of metamaterials, and this could in principle be observed experimentally.